KHAAdotPK/MachineLearning/from_single_head_to_multi_head_attention_layer_chapter_1.md

 #### 3.2.1 Scaled Dot-Product Attention

 We call our particular attention "Scaled Dot-Product Attention" (Figure 2).
 The input consists of queries and keys of dimension d<sub>k</sub>, and values of dimension d<sub>v</sub>.
-We compute the dot products of the query with all keys, divide each by sqrt(`d_k`), and apply a softmax function to obtain the weights on the values.
+We compute the dot products of the query with all keys, divide each by &radic;d<sub>k</sub>,  and apply a softmax function to obtain the weights on the values.

+In practice, we compute the attention function on a set of queries simultaneously, packed together into a matrix Q. The keys and values are also packed together into matrices K and V. We compute the matrix of outputs as:

+                                  Attention (Q, K, V) = softmax (QK<sup>T</sup>/sqrt(d<sub>k</sub>))V

+The two most commonly used attention functions are additive attention [2], and dot-product (multiplicative) attention.
+Dot-product attention is identical to our algorithm, except for the scaling factor of 1/&radic;d<sub>k</sub>.
+Additive attention computes the compatibility function using a feed-forward network with a single hidden layer.
+While the two are similar in theoretical complexity, dot-product attention is much faster and more space-efficient in practice, since it can be implemented using highly optimized matrix multiplication code.

+While for small values of d<sub>k</sub> the two mechanisms perform similarly, additive attention outperforms dot product attention without scaling for larger values of d<sub>k</sub> [3].
+We suspect that for large values of d<sub>k</sub>, the dot products grow large in magnitude, pushing the softmax function into regions where it has extremely small gradients 1.
+To counteract this effect, we scale the dot products by 1/&radic;d<sub>k</sub>.

 ```C++
   /*
      @d_model, name from the paper "Attention is all you need" we call it "dimensionsOfTheModel".